 The woman grinned sheepishly.
 “I try to add some muggle food flavorings with my potions to make them easier to swallow.
-It’s something I started doing when I was working on a children’s ward after having one too many potions spat back into my face due to the vile tastes of many potions.”
+It’s something I started doing when I was worked on a children’s ward after having one too many potions spat back into my face due to their vile tastes.”

 Snape scowled and looked down at the potion citically.
 “How can you know that the muggle ingredients won’t interfere with the potency of the potions?” he asked skeptically.

 The healers smile faded immediately.
 “I guess we’ll just have to wait and see just how effective it is then.
 You’d best just hope that I was truly successful at removing the venom and that the anti-venom would just not be needed,” she stated coldly.